fablabbcn/smartcitizen-docs/docs/Guides/getting started/Debugging your sensors.md

 ## Sensors or hardware issues

-As said above, there is no single point of failure for the sensors.
+As said above, there is no single point of failure for the kits.

-1. If the LED is working normally, but there is one or more sensor that is not responding, connect the [Shell](/Guides/getting started/Using the Shell/) and type:
+1. If the LED is working normally, but there is one or more sensosr that are not responding, connect the [Shell](/Guides/getting started/Using the Shell/) and type:

 ```
 version